BlackrockDigital/startbootstrap/_posts/2016-08-10-three-years-of-start-bootstrap.markdown

 category:		[News]
 description:	"Start Bootstrap has a new design, and will be offering new themes, code tutorials, and design guides in the coming months!"
 tags:			update

 meta-title:		"Three Years of Start Bootstrap!"
+meta-description:	"Start Bootstrap has a new design, and will be offering new themes, code tutorials, and design guides in the coming months!"

 author:			"David Miller"
 author-slug:	david-miller